samringer/samringer.github.io/_posts/2018-10-27-Wasserstein_Distance.md

 <br>

-Astonishingly, the dog on the right has never existed in any shape or form.
+The dog on the right has never existed in any shape or form.
 It was generated in [this](https://arxiv.org/abs/1809.11096) paper.

 The field of trying to get computers to generate data that is indistinguishable from real data (whether that be pictures, audio, text *etc.*) is known as *generative modelling*.

 ### GANs & KL Divergence